Chia-Network/chialisp-web/docs/puzzles/cats.md

 * **When a CAT is spent, any coins created automatically become CATs with the same TAIL**

-  When an inner puzzle returns a CREATE_COIN condition, the CAT layer will recognise this and change the condition to a CAT of the same type as itself.
+  When an inner puzzle returns a CREATE_COIN condition, the CAT layer will recognize this and change the condition to a CAT of the same type as itself.

   For example, let's say the inner puzzle returns the following CREATE_COIN condition:
 `(51 0xcafef00d amount)`

-  In this case, the CAT layer will calculate a puzzle hash for a CAT with the same TAIL as itself, and an inner puzzle of `0xcafef00d`.
+  In this case, the CAT layer will calculate a puzzlehash for a CAT with the same TAIL as itself, and an inner puzzle of `0xcafef00d`.

 * **If a CAT does not use a TAIL, then a SpendBundle of CATs must not gain or lose any value**